 Your dentist might be able to save your tooth with a root canal treatment.
 Dr. Dhillon or Dr. McDermid can clean out the inside of your tooth, removing the pulp and the infection.
 Then they will fill your tooth to help prevent it from becoming infected again.
 The last step is to strengthen your tooth by covering it with a dental crown.
 Thanks to our CEREC technology, we can provide crowns on the same day as a root canal procedure.

-The alternative to a root canal is a tooth extraction.
+The alternative to root canals is a tooth extraction.
 Both options can relieve your pain.
 But there are good reasons for keeping your tooth.
 Among them:

 - Removing a tooth can have adverse effects on your surrounding teeth and on the bone structure that supports them.

-- While a root canal will cost more than a simple extraction, the cost of an extraction plus a tooth replacement such as a dental implant or a dental bridge will likely be higher than the cost of a root canal.
+- While a root canal will cost more than a simple extraction, the cost of an extraction plus a tooth replacement such as a dental implant or a dental bridge will likely be higher than the cost of root canals.

 We’ll Keep You Comfortable During a Root Canal